 '''

 nodes:

-- input.visual:
+input.visual:

 source: 0

-- model.posenet
+model.posenet

-- dabble.keypoints_to_3d_loc:
+dabble.keypoints_to_3d_loc:

 focal_length: 1.14

 torso_factor: 0.9

-- dabble.group_nearby_objs:
+dabble.group_nearby_objs:

-near_threshold: 1.5
+obj_dist_threshold: 1.5

-- dabble.check_large_groups:
+dabble.check_large_groups:

 group_size_threshold: 2

-- draw.pose
+draw.poses

+draw.poses

-- draw.group_bbox_and_tag
+draw.group_bbox_and_tag

-- output.screen
+output.screen

 '''

 1. Pose Estimation Model

 By default, we are using the PoseNet model with a ResNet backbone for pose estimation.
 Please take a look at the benchmarks of pose estimation models that are included in PeekingDuck if you would like to use a different model or model type better suited to your use case.